AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/sap-commerce-cloud.md

 The default settings in the code are tuned for Hybris 5.

-To develop for Hybris 4 the following is required:
+To develop for Hybris 4, the following is required:

-* When invoking maven add the following command-line argument to the command
+* When invoking maven, add the following command-line argument to the command

   `-P hybris4`